-- More confidence about the environment that children are growing up in.
+More confidence about the environment your children are growing up in.

-- Green/eco-friendly cleaning skills to keep your home clean, but keep your children safe!
+Green/eco-friendly essential house cleaning skills to keep your home clean but keep your children safe!

 WARNING!
-Do you know the health and wellness facts related to how you clean your home?
+Do you know these health and wellness facts related to how you clean your home?

-- One EPA study confirmed that the toxicity of household cleaners are 3x more liable to cause cancer than external pollution.
+Fact: One EPA study confirmed that the toxicity of household cleaners is 3x more liable to cause cancer than external pollution.

-- Women going through pregnancy can expose their fetus to chemical compounds that can lead to life-long health problems.
-This could lead to obesity, diabetes, hypertension, cardiovascular disease, asthma and allergy, immune and autoimmune diseases, neurodevelopmental and neurodegenerative diseases, precocious puberty, infertility, some cancer types, osteoporosis, depression, schizophrenia and sarcopenia.
-[9, 10]
+Fact: Women going through pregnancy can expose their fetus to chemical compounds that can lead to lifelong health problems.
+This could lead to obesity, diabetes, hypertension, cardiovascular disease, asthma and allergies, immune and autoimmune diseases, neurodevelopmental and neurodegenerative diseases, precocious puberty, infertility, some cancer types, osteoporosis, depression, schizophrenia, and sarcopenia.

-- There is a high-risk of getting cancer if you or your children are exposed to chemicals containing carcinogens over a long period of time.
+Fact: There is a high risk of getting cancer if you or your children are exposed to chemicals containing carcinogens over a long period of time.

-Data from Washington State show that about 6 percent of janitors experience a job-related injury from chemical exposure to cleaning products every year.
+Fact: Data from Washington State show that about 6% of janitors experience a job-related injury from chemical exposure to cleaning products every year.
 If your family is exposed to the same chemicals, they also face the same health risk.

 - 1,4 dioxane